bposzewiecka/PhaseDancerSimulator/README.md

 **Tree-Seg-Dup** outputs:

 * image presenting tree topology.
-* XML file storing tree tolopology.
+* XML file storing tree topology.
 * information about the mutations for every node of the tree (in *vcf* format).
 * reads simulated for leaves or all nodes (depending on the settings).